OFC 2025 Insights – 2 :Are we Ready for Hollow Core Fiber Networks?

 • Ultra-Low Loss Fiber Development: Ongoing research to achieve sub-0.1dB attenuation, enhancing transmission distances.

-• Advanced Connector Design: Development of connectors optimized for HCF’s unique properties, including anti-reflective coatings and mode field adapters.
+• Advanced assemblies Design: Development of assemblies optimized for HCF’s unique properties, including anti-reflective coatings and mode field adapters.

 • Optimized Splicing Techniques: Refinement of splicing methods to minimize losses and ensure reliable connections.